-- " To support the connection of mana whenua and Māori to their traditional lands and resources, and cultural values, where appropriate, through the relief from rates. - " To recognise that certain Māori owned land may have particular conditions, features, ownership structures, or other circumstances that make it appropriate to provide for relief from rates. - " To recognise that the Council and the community benefit through the efficient collection of rates that are properly payable and the removal of rating debt that is considered non-collectable. - " To meet the requirements of section 102 of the Local Government Act 2002 to have a policy on the remission and postponement of rates on Māori freehold land.
+- " To recognise that certain Māori owned land may have particular conditions, features, ownership structures, or other circumstances that make it appropriate to provide for relief from rates. - To recognise that the Council and the community benefit through the efficient collection of rates that are properly payable and the removal of rating debt that is considered noncollectable. - To meet the requirements of section 102 of the Local Government Act 2002 to have a policy on the remission and postponement of rates on Māori freehold land. - To support the connection of mana whenua and Māori to their traditional lands and resources, and cultural values, where appropriate, through the relief from rates.